 A 24 V power supply is provided by an internally wired low voltage transformer that is standard on all models.
-(See Fig 10.2).
+If the line voltage being supplied to the air handler is 208-volt single phase, the line voltage tap on the low voltage transformer needs to be moved from the 240-volt tap to the 208-volt tap (See Fig 10.2).
+If this is not done, the secondary output voltage of the transformer will be too low.
 See the Wiring diagram, Fig. 17.5 & 17.6.

 Connect the field wiring at the pigtails supplied with the air handler as specified in Wiring diagram, Fig. 17.1, 17.2, 17.3 & 17.4.
-To minimize air leakage, seal the wiring entry point at the outside of the unit.
+To air leakage, seal the wiring entry point at the outside of the unit.